NiklasKerkfeld/NeuralNet-API/README.md

 With this project i want get a deeper understanding how neural nets work.
 So i tried to programm my own API for creating and training neural nets.
 With this API i can create Sequentual Models with different Layers, Activation-functions, Loss-function and Optimizerns.

 For an explaination of the main functions read the guide.pdf (not online yet).
-For an Example how my API work look at example.npynb
+For an Example how my API work look at example.ipynb

 Layer:
   Dense\